rtxmythically/google-extension-Select-English-vocabulary/README.md

   - Cambridge Dictionary *(supports multiple translation languages)*
 - 🔊 **Pronunciation** — Listen to the word’s pronunciation directly in the popup.
 - 🧭 **Clean & Minimal UI** — Popup is lightweight, movable, and non-intrusive.
-- ⚡ **Zero Configuration** — Install and use immediately, no need to configure.
+- ⚡ **Zero Configuration** — Install and use immediately, no setup required.

 ---